SharmaSanskar/mlops-fall25/LAB_3_DVC/README.md

 ### Screenshots
 <img width="2504" height="1160" alt="image" src="https://github.com/user-attachments/assets/7e6cb243-9ea6-41bf-9ed4-a0de0f8f2dfc" />

-**NOTE:** Had to remove `.git` from this folder to commit it as the `LAB_3_DVC` directory was originally a nested Git repository within the parent repository.
-Removed the inner `.git` directory to convert it into a regular folder that could be properly tracked by the parent repository.

 ### Overview
 - [DVC](https://dvc.org/) is an open-source tool that serves as a powerful asset in the machine learning project toolkit, with a primary focus on data versioning.
 - **Data versioning** is a critical aspect of any ML project.
 It allows you to track changes and updates in your datasets over time, ensuring you can always recreate, compare, and reference specific dataset versions used in your experiments.